greghendershott/racket-mode/Reference.md

 - Only finds symbols defined in the current namespace.
 You may need to [`racket-run`](#racket-run) the current buffer, first.

-- Only visits the definition of module level identifiers -- things for which Racket's `identifier-binding` function returns information.
-This does _not_ include things such as local (nested) function definitions or racket/class member functions.
-To find those in the same file, uses a normal Emacs text search function like `isearch-forward`.
+- Only visits the definition of module-level identifiers -- things for which Racket's `identifier-binding` function returns information.
+This does _not_ include things such as local (nested) function definitions or `racket/class` member functions.
+To find those in the same file, you'll need to use a normal Emacs text search function like `isearch-forward`.

-- If the definition is from Racket's `#%kernel` module, it will tell you so but won't visit the definition site.
+- If the definition is found in Racket's `#%kernel` module, it will tell you so but won't visit the definition site.

 ### racket-visit-module
 <kbd>C-M-.</kbd>